linuxserver/docker-minetest/README.md

 ```

 ## Tags
-Client and server must be the same version and to allow this you can choose one of the following tags (:latest is equivalent to the unstable ppa version)
+Client and server must be the same version and to allow this you can choose one of the following tags
+( the default aka :latest is equivalent to the unstable ppa version)

 + ** 0.4.14 **
 + ** 0.4.15 **